 FAO is honored to support over 280 donor-established scholarship funds in sustaining the continued educational pursuits of the region’s students.
 And we take pride in honoring the legacy and story behind each fund.

-To receive information directly in your inbox, sign up for FAO’s e-newsletter, or like us on Facebook for up to the minute news from FAO.
+FAO scholarship opportunities use a General Application Form, available here.
 To learn more about the application process, or how you can help grow scholarship resources for our region’s students, call 740.753.1111.
 For a full list of FAO scholarships and descriptions, as well as additional scholarship opportunities in the region, click here.
+To receive information directly in your inbox, sign up for FAO’s e-newsletter, or like us on Facebook for up to the minute news from FAO.